MohamedHadjAmeur/ANETAC/README.md

 We note that first results using this EN-AR transliteration data (the one in EN-AR Translit folder) has been already published in the work of Hadj Ameur et al. "Arabic Machine Transliteration using an Attention-based Encoder-decoder Model".

 ## Citations
-If you want to use the ANETC dataset please cite the following paper:
+If you want to use the ANETAC dataset please cite the following arXiv paper (https://arxiv.org/abs/1907.03110).

+The baseline results that have been obtained when using ANETAC are reported in the following publication:

 ```
 @article{HADJAMEUR2017287,